Lego

 Here’s schematics of the L293D:

-L293D schematics
+L293D Schematics

 To sum it up, pin 1 (Enable 1,2) turns on the left half of the IC, pin 9 (Enable 3,4) turns on the right half of the IC.
 Hook it up to Arduino's 5V pin.
 Do the same with pin 16 (VCC1), which powers the overall integrated circuit.
 The external power source (the 9V from the LEGO Battery pack) is connected to pin 8 (VCC2).
 Pin 2 (Input 1) and pin 7 (Input 2) are connected to Arduino and are used to control the engines.
 Pin 3 (Output 1) and pin 6 (Output 2) are output pins that are connected to one of the LEGO engines.
 On the other side of the circuit, pin 10 (Input 3) and pin 15 (Input 4) are used to control the other LEGO engine, which is connected to pin 11 (Output 3) and pin 14 (Output 4).
 The remaining four pins in the middle (4, 5, 12 and 13 double as ground and heat sink, so connect them to GND (ideally both Arduino and the LEGO battery GND).